v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-set-csaddressbookconfiguration-for-address-book-management.md

     Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsAddressBookConfiguration"}

-Set-CsAddressBookConfiguration is similar to the new-csaddressbookconfiguration cmdlet, except it is used to modify an existing configuration.
+Set-CsAddressBookConfiguration is similar to the New-CsAddressBookConfiguration cmdlet, except it is used to modify an existing configuration.

 For example: